Megamind22/lstArab100words/README.md

 <h4>requests<h4/>
 <h4>pypi-json<h4/>
 <h4>pyngrok==4.1.1<h4/>

+# How To Use and Running the demo of the project

 # We train the model using two types of dataset
   ### the sample of this words in words.txt file